Ramarama, New Zealand: History

 The Ramarama branch of the Country Women's Institute, like many women's CWI groups across New Zealand supported the women and their families in the area.
-First formed in Ramarama on May 10th 1933, it took a very active part in raising money for the building of the Ramarama Hall.
+First formed in Ramarama on 10 May 1933, it took a very active part in raising money for the building of the Ramarama Hall.
 They held a Queen Carnival and took an active part in all other fund raising for the project.

 The Northern Military District Convalescent Depot, opened in December 1942 as a place for troops to recover.
 It was between Ramarama and Bombay.
-In late 1945 ash from Ruapehu polluted the water supply of the Chateau and patients who had been housed there were evacuated to what then became Raventhorpe psychiatric hospital.
+In late 1945, ash from Ruapehu polluted the water supply of The Grand Chateau and patients who had been housed there were evacuated to what then became Raventhorpe psychiatric hospital.
 At the 1951 Census 278 people were living at the hospital.
 The hospital closed about 1991 and the land was sold, to become what is now Martyn Farm Estate.